NervanaSystems/neon/doc/source/optimizers.rst

     from neon.optimizers import GradientDescentMomentum

-    # use SGD with learnig rate 0.01 and momentum 0.9, while
+    # use SGD with learning rate 0.01 and momentum 0.9, while
     # clipping the gradients between -5 and 5.
     opt = GradientDescentMomentum(0.01, 0.9, gradient_clip_value = 5)

-RMS propogation
+RMS propagation
 ---------------

-Root mean square (RMS) propagation protects against vanishing and exploding gradients.
+Root Mean Square (RMS) propagation protects against vanishing and exploding gradients.
 In RMSprop, the gradient is divided by a running average of recent gradients.
 Given the parameters :math:`\theta`, gradient :math:`\nabla J`, we keep a running average :math:`\mu` of the last :math:`1/\lambda` gradients squared.
 The update equations are then given by